-First of all write down all use cases.
-Afterwards count transactions inside them and based on that assign them to correct group.
+First of all, write down all use cases.
+Afterward, count transactions inside them and based on that assign them to correct group.

-- Simple use case with 3 or less transactions weight 5 points.
+- Simple use case with 3 or fewer transactions weight 5 points.

 - Average use case with 4 to 7 transactions weight 10 points.

 - Simple use case with 7 or more transactions weight 15 points.

 UUCW is summary of all points from all use cases.